 Establishing legal grounds to defend their land

 Tot never received a formal education but taught himself to speak Spanish by listening to others—a valuable skill to an indigenous community that was culturally disenfranchised from the rest of the country.
 Tot remembers how government and company officials never spoke with the local community about the mines.
-The Q’eqchi only found out when the miners came on their land to begin work.
+The Q’eqchi only found out when the miners arrived on their land to begin work.

 Fear began to spread in the community.
-People were worried that they were losing their land and with it, their livelihood.
-Tot saw the need to start gathering evidence of Q’eqchi ownership of the land and in 2002, as the elected president of Agua Caliente, he brought these documents to the government and petitioned for land titles.
+People were worried that they were losing their land and, with it, their livelihood.
+Tot saw the need to start gathering evidence of Q’eqchi ownership of the land and, in 2002, as the elected president of Agua Caliente, he brought these documents to the government and petitioned for land titles.
 To his dismay, he discovered that several pages from the official land registry had been removed in a deliberate attempt to deny his people their land rights.

 An unexpected landmark ruling